 So, don’t take that first step A.

 The key claim in the fallacy is that taking the first step will lead to the final, unacceptable step.
 Arguments of this form may or may not be fallacious depending on the probabilities involved in each step.
 The analyst asks how likely it is that taking the first step will lead to the final step.
 For example, if A leads to B with a probability of 80 percent, and B leads to C with a probability of 80 percent, and C leads to D with a probability of 80 percent, is it likely that A will eventually lead to D?
-No, not at all; there is about an even (50-50) chance.
+No, not at all; there is about a 50% chance.
 The proper analysis of a slippery slope argument depends on sensitivity to such probabilistic calculations.
 Regarding terminology, if the chain of reasoning A, B, C, D, …, Z is about causes, then the fallacy is called the Domino Fallacy.

 This is the fallacy of using too small a sample.
 If the sample is too small to provide a representative sample of the population, and if we have the background information to know that there is this problem with sample size, yet we still accept the generalization upon the sample results, then we use the fallacy.
-This fallacy is the fallacy of hasty generalization, but it emphasizes statistical sampling techniques.
+This fallacy is the Fallacy of Hasty Generalization, but it emphasizes statistical sampling techniques.

 I’ve eaten in restaurants twice in my life, and both times I’ve gotten sick.
 I’ve learned one thing from these experiences: restaurants make me sick.